Nanoprobe beamline (NANO)

 - Scanning Transmission and Differential Phase Contrast,

-- Ptychography / SXDM for phase and absorption contrast @ sub-15-nm resolution,
+- Ptychography / SXDM for phase and absorption contrast @ ~10-nm resolution,

 - Tomography for all contrast modes

-- DEFERRED for upgrade: X-ray Absorption Near Edge Spectroscopy (XANES) will NOT be available until the beamline is upgraded.
-The anticipated upgrade requires installation of a DCM, which will provide chemical state analysis and mapping of elements ranging from chromium (Cr) to strontium (Sr),
+- DEFERRED for upgrade: X-ray Absorption Near Edge Spectroscopy (XANES) will NOT be available until the beamline PDS is upgraded.
+This upgrade requires installation of a DCM, which will provide chemical state analysis and mapping of elements ranging from Cr to Sr (K series), Ba to Bi (L series),

 The Nanoprobe beamline will provide a launching pad for the development of further techniques including: